mubtasims/UnitTest-PyTest/README.md

 Writing tests can be time consuming for many developers and some questions needs to be asked in order to write effective tests:

 1.)
-What do you want to test?
+What needs to be tested?
 2.)
-Are you writing a unit test or an integration test?
+What specific output is expected after the test?

-Then the structure of a test should loosely follow this workflow:
+This questions would lead the developer to create a mental strategy and a clear goal to write a functional test.
+Following right after that, the developer should think about how to :

 1.)
-Create your inputs
+Creating the inputs for the test
 2.)
-Execute the code being tested, capturing the output 3.)
-Compare the output with an expected result
+Execute the code being tested, and observing the test result 3.)
+Compare the the test result with the expected result

 Python is a versatile language that is used in multiple different industries starting from space technologies to machine learning, all the way down to YouTube.
 With such a versatile language to work with, testing Python can be seen as a very daunting task but with proper procedures and a structured plan, testing can be implemented without much complications.
 Software developers can create simple tests for applications in a few easy steps and then build on it from there.